cs107e/cs107e.github.io/guides/gdb.md

+---
+layout: page
-## Guide to using GDB in simulation mode
+title: Guide to using GDB in simulation mode
+---

 `gdb` can be run on your laptop in simulation mode.
 Single stepping through the program will help you understand